-Welcome to Mayfield - your three bedroomed holiday home situated at the back of the picturesque village of Coverack.
-Offering a high degree of privacy and seclusion but with ease of access to the local amenities and private parking.
+Welcome to Mayfield - your three bedroomed holiday home all on one level situated at the back of the picturesque village of Coverack.
+Offering a high degree of privacy and seclusion but with ease of access to the local amenities and plenty of private parking.
 Beautifully decorated and tastefully furnished with wooden floorboards, Mayfield is the perfect holiday retreat.

 To the front you will be captivated by the most breathtaking sea views and if you ever thought that was enough, the rear has far reaching views across fields.